 - Practice: Draw upon and build stronger evidence to make informed healthcare decisions and highlight the importance of translating and disseminating health systems, policy, and informatics research to impact nursing leadership, clinical nursing, and federal and state policy makers.

-If you are interested in learning more about the Health Systems, Policy, and Informatics RIG, please explore the minutes from the past meetings:
+If you are interested in learning more about the Health Systems, Policy, and Informatics RIIG, please explore the minutes from the past meetings:

-Health Systems, Policy and Informatics RIG Minutes from the 2017 Annual Conference.
+Health Systems, Policy and Informatics RIIG Minutes from the 2017 Annual Conference

-Health Systems, Policy and Informatics RIG Minutes from the 2016 Annual Conference.
+Health Systems, Policy and Informatics RIIG Minutes from the 2016 Annual Conference

 Member in the Spotlight